dwaithe/quantifly/README.md

 <p>Q: Can QuantiFly be used to count other things?
 A: Yes QuantiFly can be used to count just about anything of more-or-less constant size in 2D images.</p>

 <p> Dominic Waithe 2015 (c)</p>
+<p>[1] Victor Lempitsky and Andrew Zisserman.
+Learning to count objects in
+images.
+2010.</p>
+<p>[2] Luca Fiaschi, Ullrich Koethe, Rahul Nair, and Fred A Hamprecht.
+Learning
+to count with regression forest and structured labels.
+In Pattern Recognition (ICPR), 2012 21st International Conference on, pages 2685{2688.
+IEEE, 2012.</p>

 </body>